liftek22/MDP/README.md

 If the transition probabilities do not change with time, then it is a _stationary_ Markov Process.

 The next outcome isn't fixed.
 The probabilities are fixed.

+## 5th October 2025

+Discussing with Gemini

+_The Markov Property states that the probability of transitioning to any future state depends only on the current state and not on the sequence of events that preceded it.
+This is often described as "memorylessness."_

+In a Ludo game, _the movement of a single piece based on a sequence of dice rolls perfectly fits the definition of a Discrete-Time Markov Chain (DTMC)._

+Weather modelling forcasting:_The probability of the weather being, say, "Rainy" tomorrow depends on the weather today (the current state), not on the entire sequence of weather for the past week.
+For example, a transition matrix would show the probability of moving from "Sunny" to "Rainy" or from "Cloudy" to "Sunny" for the next day_

+Brand loyalty and customer switching: _The probability of a customer buying a specific brand next time depends largely on which brand they bought this time (the current state).
+For instance, a transition probability might show that a customer who bought Brand A today has an 80% chance of buying Brand A again next week and a 20% chance of switching to Brand B or C._